Welcome to Woodpeckers class

 - They can also pick any book from the class book box to take home to encourage reading for pleasure.
 These books can be read by them or shared together with family.

-- Once the children have finished RWI their reading will be assessed and they will take home a book band book.
+- Once the children have finished RWI their reading will be assessed and they will take home a 'free reading' book.

 - We will also be visiting the school library once a week, where the children can choose a book as long as they remember to return their previous book.
 Day of the week to be confirmed.

 - Please record the children's reading of school books in their reading diaries.
 The diaries will be collected in daily to monitor reading as well counting up for rewards.
 To encourage the children to read at home we will have some prizes available which we will launch with the children soon.

 - It's always handy to practise handwriting when you get a chance.
 Maybe encourage them to practise the formation of letters or their joins depending on what level of handwriting they are at.

 - The children will have weekly spellings that they are learning in school.
-A list will be sent out on Teams for you to practise at home too.
+Spellings will be sent home and tested weekly.

 - Children should regularly be practicing to count in 1s, 2s, 5s and 10s forwards and backwards.
 They should also practise to count on and count back from any number.
 For example to count on in 10s from 34...
 34, 44, 54, 64.